 Many doctors will diagnose CPD after the child has experienced prolonged labor.
 The most common problems risk factors associated with CPD include:

-- Failing to Progress– Some newborns, during the most crucial part of the delivery process, are unable to pass through the vagina because they are too large (macrosomia) and are at risk for injury or becoming lodged in the birth canal.
+- Failing to Progress– Some newborns, during the most crucial part of the delivery process, are unable to pass through the mother's pelvis or vagina because they are too large (macrosomia) and are at risk for injury or becoming lodged in the birth canal.
+This is especially true of the baby's head.
 Without immediate intervention, CPD can cause the child to suffer shoulder injuries or asphyxia (lack of oxygen).
 In an effort to intervene, the doctor might elect to use assistive medical tools including extraction vacuums and forceps to pull the newborn out of the birth canal.
-Unfortunately, these tools are known to cause severe and often permanent injuries to the newborn while posing a severe threat of perineal tearing, vaginal tearing, tell bone fractures, or excessive bleeding to the mother.
+Unfortunately, these tools are known to cause severe and often permanent injuries to the newborn while posing a severe threat of perineal tearing, vaginal tearing, bone fractures, or excessive bleeding to the mother.

 Causes of CPD

-- Abnormal Fetal Presentation– Breach babies are more susceptible to suffer serious complications involving CPD that could lead to asphyxia and cause cerebral palsy or another serious health condition.
+- Abnormal Fetal Presentation– Breech babies are more susceptible to suffer serious complications involving CPD that could lead to asphyxia and cause cerebral palsy or another serious health condition.

 - Multi-Parity – The size and weight of subsequent babies after the first pregnancy and up to five pregnancies will be approximately four ounces heavier each time.
 The additional birthweight of multiparity increases the potential risk of the child becoming lodged in the birth canal during the birthing process.

 - Small Pelvis – Any pregnant woman with a small pelvic area giving birth to a large-size baby runs the risk of severe complications resulting in cerebral palsy due to asphyxiation.

 Early Warning Signs